-The Group has assessed that the ECL on other financial assets at amortized cost is not material because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and companies with good credit standing and relatively low risk of defaults.
-Accordingly, no additional provision for ECL on other financial assets at amortized cost was recognized in 2019 and 2018.
+The Group has assessed that the forward-looking default rate component of its ECL on other financial assets at amortized cost is not material because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and companies with good credit standing and relatively low risk of defaults.
+Moreover, based on management's assessment, current conditions and forward-looking information does not indicate a significant increase in credit risk exposure of the Group from its other financial assets at amortized cost.

 The carrying amounts of other financial assets at amortized cost are as follows: